 If you still have no idea what I’m talking about, just make a batch.
 You won’t regret it.

-If your watermelon is really sweet to begin with, you may want to cut back on the sugar syrup.
+If your watermelon is really sweet, you may want to cut back on the sugar syrup.

-The ratio is 1:1, so if you want to cut it back to 1/4 cup sugar, you’ll also want to make the water 1/4 cup.
+The ratio is 1:1, so if you cut it back to 1/4 cup sugar, you’ll also want to make the water 1/4 cup.

 - 1/2 cup water